 Rules are deliberately few in number and should be stated positively and clearly.
-Children should always be aware Plumtree School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is our aim that all pupils fulfil their potential.

-of why they exist.
+Children should always be aware of why they exist.
 Plumtree School Rules should be well known to all and reinforced consistently.

 Code of Conduct and Care for Others